Dr Who and the Daleks

 New Zealand saw the first film on TV in 1979, and the sequel not until 1989.

 In September 1990, both were screened during BSB's "Doctor Who Weekend".
-When BSB merged with Sky, the films aired several more times on Sky Movies, Sky Movies Gold and The Movie Channel in the early 1990s and on Sky2 in 2004.
+When BSB merged with Sky, the films aired several more times on Sky Movies (where they had also aired previously in 1989), Sky Movies Gold and The Movie Channel in the early 1990s and on Sky2 in 2004.

 Both were broadcast for the first time in a widescreen format on a UK terrestrial station when Channel 4 aired the two in November 1994 and January 1995 respectively (with several more airings of each through until 2009).
 For these digital screenings of Daleks' Invasion Earth, the pre-credit 'robbery sequence' had been repositioned to come after the titles.
 (This re-edited version was later used (accidentally?) for the first DVD release (see below).